timlisemer/virtual_matter_bridge/docs/W100_MQTT_INTEGRATION.md

 1. **Device Name/Vendor**: ✅ **IMPLEMENTED** - `BridgedDeviceBasicInformation` cluster now exposes `VendorName`, `ProductName`, `NodeLabel`, and other attributes.

-2. **Button Events**: ⛔ **BLOCKED** - W100 button actions ARE parsed from MQTT and logged, but **rs-matter does NOT support Matter events** (listed as "next steps" in rs-matter roadmap).
-Cannot expose as GenericSwitch without event support.
+2. **Button Events**: **Migration target** - W100 button actions are parsed from MQTT and logged.
+The bridge now needs to be updated to current upstream `rs-matter` event APIs so those actions can be exposed as Matter GenericSwitch-style events.

 3. **Battery**: ❌ **NOT STARTED** - zigbee2mqtt publishes battery data, but no `PowerSource` cluster (0x002F) implementation exists yet.